WilliamChittester/PSUCampusNightMap/README.md

-# PSUCampusNightMap
+# campus-map

-Penn State University Night Map for Geog 467
+This is the GitHub repository for our prototype Penn State campus map website.
+You can visit the map at http://pennstategeog467.github.io/campus-map/.